ayman3000/ollama-python-client/README.md

 2. **Create a New Session**: Provide a name for a new chat session and press Enter to create the session immediately.
 3. **Interact with Multiple Models**: You can input text and choose different models within the same conversation to get varied responses from each one.
 4. **View Conversation History**: You can view and manage past conversations in the "Conversation History" section.
+5. **Search Conversations**: Use the search bar to filter through the conversation history by keywords.
+6. **Generate Comparison Reports**: After interacting with multiple models, you can generate a CSV report comparing their responses and response times to the same prompt.

 ## Database Schema
 - **Session Table**: Stores session details (session ID, name, timestamp).
-- **Conversations Table**: Stores conversation details for each session (session ID, model name, user input, bot response, timestamp).
+- **Conversations Table**: Stores conversation details for each session (session ID, model name, user input, bot response, timestamp, response time).

 ## Project Structure
 - `ollama_client.py`: Main application file containing the Streamlit interface and functionality.